carvel-dev/carvel/site/content/blog/identify-ghost-diff-during-kc-reconcile.md

 You will see that it is creating a deployment, service and HPA.

-Let the reconcilliation loop run once.
+Let the reconciliation loop run once.
 After the reconcilliation loop is run, we will see that another configmap has been generated.
 Now, if we will run `app describe` again, we will see the exact diff.

 ```bash
 $ kubectl get configmaps | grep pkg-demo